HeyPuter/docs/src/Apps/create.md

 The title of the app.
 If this parameter is not provided, the app will be created with `name` as its title.

-#### `description` (optional)

-The description of the app aimed at the end user.

 #### `options` (required)

 An object containing the options for the app to create.
 The object can contain the following properties:

-- `name` (required): The name of the app to create.
+- `name` (String) (required): The name of the app to create.
 This name must be unique to the user's apps.
 If an app with this name already exists, the promise will be rejected.
-- `indexURL` (required): The URL of the app's index page.
+- `indexURL` (String) (required): The URL of the app's index page.
 This URL must be accessible to the user.
 If this parameter is not provided, the app will be created with no index page.
-- `title` (optional): The human-readable title of the app.
+- `title` (String) (optional): The human-readable title of the app.
 If this parameter is not provided, the app will be created with `name` as its title.
-- `description` (optional): The description of the app aimed at the end user.
+- `description` (String) (optional): The description of the app aimed at the end user.
-- `icon` (optional): The new icon of the app.
+- `icon` (String) (optional): The new icon of the app.
-- `maximizeOnStart` (optional): Whether the app should be maximized when it is started.
+- `maximizeOnStart` (Boolean) (optional): Whether the app should be maximized when it is started.
 Defaults to `false`.
-- `filetypeAssociations` (optional): An array of strings representing the filetypes that the app can open.
+- `filetypeAssociations` (Array<String>) (optional): An array of strings representing the filetypes that the app can open.
 Defaults to `[]`.
 File extentions and MIME types are supported; For example, `[".txt", ".md", "application/pdf"]` would allow the app to open `.txt`, `.md`, and PDF files.
-- `dedupeName` (optional) - Whether to deduplicate the app name if it already exists.
+- `dedupeName` (Boolean) (optional) - Whether to deduplicate the app name if it already exists.
 Defaults to `false`.
+- `background` (Boolean) (optional) - Whether the app should run in the background.
+Defaults to `false`.
+- `metadata` (Object) (optional) - An object containing custom metadata for the app.
+This can be used to store arbitrary key-value pairs associated with the app.

 ## Return value

-A `Promise` that will resolve to the [`App`](/Objects/app/) object that was created.
+A `Promise` that will resolve to the [`CreateAppResult`](/Objects/createappresult/) object that was created.

 ## Examples